 ProtectionIf you do decide to divorce your business partner then you will need a founders agreement.
 This should at the very least, cover these important points: • Transfer of all IP to the company;

 • Set out what happens in the event of a dissolution or dispute;

 • Agree restrictive covenants to refrain the departing spouse stealing clients, setting up in direct competition or sharing confidential information;

 • Specify who owns what shares and make clear any monies put in by each of you.
 Keep good accounting records to formally log all sums paid in and withdrawn so its transparent and no one can hide anything during the proceedings; and

+• Make sure your Will mirrors this too.
+In the case of your death it governs where your shares go and how this will be dealt with.
 Any business should start off right and get its house in order with clear legal documents.
 This protects the business and the founders in the case of an unexpected dispute or divorce and males it easier to fairly distribute the business interests.
 Karen Holden is the founder of A City Law Firm

 Share this story